 Using computer simulations, artificial intelligence, complex statistical methods, and analytic approaches like social network analysis, computational sociology develops and tests theories of complex social processes through bottom-up modeling of social interactions.
 In relevant literature, computational sociology is often related to the study of social complexity.
 Social complexity concepts such as complex systems, non-linear interconnection among macro and micro process, and emergence, have entered the vocabulary of computational sociology.
 A practical and well-known example is the construction of a computational model in the form of an "artificial society", by which researchers can analyze the structure of a social system.
 History Background Agent-based models have had a historical influence on Computational Sociology.

 One loses sight of the fact that nine out of 10 local residents aren't rioting, that nine out of 10 who are rioting aren't local to the area, and that nine out of 10 of these non-locals aren't doing it to commit crime.
+That is to say, it is a tiny minority who are participating and, of those that are, it's a tiny minority who are doing so solely to commit crime.
+Crime is a motive, but crowd behaviour is a more complex process, and it is sociology as a discipline that best understands crowd behaviour.
+Crowds are irrational.
+Crowds don't have motives – that's far too calculating and rational.
+Sociologists seek to explain – not explain away – these events.
+Professor John Brewer President, BSA.
 American Sociological Review.
 Why Russians think Americans don't own their homes.
 University of Arizona sociologist Jane Zavisca says the two countries are polar opposites when it comes to mortgage financing.

 When the Soviet Union disintegrated in 1991, one of the structural problems the new government and free-market economy had to deal with was housing.
 Most Russians lived in government-owned apartments that had been built beginning in the late 1950s.
 The question then became, who owned all of that Soviet-era housing?
 The “Reverse Discrimination Sentiment” - Innovations.
 As Peter Schmidt reported in The Chronicle, new research to be presented at the American Educational Research Association next week finds that Americans “see minority students as having much greater advantages in seeking access to college than is actually the case.”

 The right to privacy encompasses the right to protection of a person’s intimacy, identity, name, gender, honour, dignity, appearance, feelings and sexual orientation and extends to the home, the family and correspondence.
 See: AnooX - Social Networking based Search engine & News.